7 Ways Alcohol Education Programs Can Save Your Campus Money

 3rd Millennium Classrooms' alcohol education program Alcohol-Wise increases your students' knowledge of alcohol and has been shown to result in behavior change.
 It also saves you money.
-Here’s how:
+Here’s are 7 ways Alcohol-Wise can save your campus money:

 #1 Alcohol-Wise reduces participation in high-risk drinking behaviors